 Colombian towns are the best places to get your front row seat to culture, preserved traditions and nature all around.
 Jardin Colombia is one of the 17 historical Colonial towns in Colombia, called the Pueblos Patrimonios, led by the prettiest town in Colombia, in the department of Santander.

 Jardin is changing rapidly.
 We have visited it several times, and in just over a year, tourism has increased double-digit, becoming the no-longer-hidden destination for hiking, birdwatching, paragliding, and coffee.
 (YES!
 There are more coffee regions in Colombia than the Zona Cafetera (coffee zone) in southern Colombia.)
 There are exceptional, world-class, well-known coffees and coffee farms here.

 Located in the department of Antioquia, it’s 131 kilometers south of Medellin – Of course, that is a deceiving short distance, since it takes 3.5 to 4 hours from Medellin due to the winding roads around the mountains and coffee farms and two-lane highway sections.
 So, we recommend that your stay should be more than a day trip from Medellin, unlike Guatapé , you will need more than half a day to explore it.

-Jardin Antioquia is a hiking paradise, and watching this video or check out our link below to see why.
+Jardin Antioquia is a hiking paradise, and Check out our video below or click on our link below why it earns that credit!